SaiSuryaTejaChavatapalli/computer-networks/network-protocol-stack.md

 Data Link Layer: error/ flow control, multiplexing, handle addressing

 Physical: data converting into signal and transfer through wires, satellites etc.

-# Application Layer

-Roles:

-⇒ Writing / Providing data off to the network

-⇒ Reading the data from user

-⇒ Contains applications that helps users to interact on the network.

-⇒ Error handling or recovery can also be done

-## Where it exists?

-⇒ end systems ex: phone, laptop

-⇒ Instant messaging (WhatsApp, www, VOIP, email)